rohanchandra/type-theme/_posts/2015-03-24-project-execution-expert.md

 title: Project Execution Expert
 ---

-This creeper contacted the victim telling them how they couldn't get them off their mind and trying to use LinkedIn as some form of dating website.
+This creeper contacted the victim telling them how they couldn't get them off their mind and was trying to use LinkedIn as some form of dating website.

 Completely gross.